holman/spark/README.md

 ## wicked cool usage

 Sounds like a wiki is a great place to collect all of your [wicked cool usage][wiki] for spark.

+## contributing

+Contributions welcome!
+Like seriously, I think contributions are real nifty.

+Make your changes and be sure the tests all pass:

+    ./test

+That also means you should probably be adding your own tests as well as changing the code.
+Wouldn't want to lose all your good work down the line, after all!

+Once everything looks good, open a pull request.

 ## ▇▁ ⟦⟧ ▇▁